Reverse Course: Legacies and consequences

 The Reverse Course had far reaching consequences.
 In terms of global security, it paved the way for the de facto remilitarization of Japan in the form of the Japan Self-Defense Forces and laid the foundations of the U.S.-Japan alliance, ensuring that Japan would remain firmly in the American camp throughout the Cold War.
-In fact, a remilitarized and strengthened Japan made Japan the cornerstone of U.S. security policy in East Asia.
+In fact, a remilitarized and strengthened Japan made it the cornerstone of U.S. security policy in East Asia.
 In the economic realm, the incomplete suppression of the zaibatsu industrial conglomerates allowed them to partially reform as "informal associations" known as keiretsu.
 In Japanese domestic politics, the Reverse Course significantly weakened left-wing forces and strengthened conservatives, laying the foundations for decades of conservative rule.
 At the same time, it did not completely destroy leftist forces that had been deliberately unleashed in the Occupation's early stages, setting the stage for extremely contentious political struggles and labor strife in the 1950s, culminating in the massive Anpo protests and Miike Coal Mine Strike, both in 1960.